wimspaargaren/yolov3/README.md

 # Go YOLO V3

-This repository provides an implementation of the [Yolo V3](https://pjreddie.com/darknet/yolo/) object detection system in Go leveraging [gocv](https://github.com/hybridgroup/gocv).
+This repository provides a plug and play implementation of the [Yolo V3](https://pjreddie.com/darknet/yolo/) object detection system in Go, leveraging [gocv](https://github.com/hybridgroup/gocv).

-# Before you begin
+# Prerequisites

 Since this implementation builds on top of the [gocv](https://github.com/hybridgroup/gocv) library, make sure you either use one of the provided [docker images](https://github.com/hybridgroup/gocv/blob/release/Dockerfile) to run the example, or install the opencv dependencies on your system.

 Furthermore, make sure you've got the yolov3 models downloaded before running the examples.

 Simply run `$ make models`

-# Run the example
+# Run the examples

-Execute the bird example:
+## Bird example

 `$ make bird-example`